Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Because of its port placement, it can be a bit difficult to connect the required cables for rooting.<br/>
 If you're struggling to do that, consider removing the Lid to gain better access to the connector.

+While the robot is on its wheels and the front is the far side, the BOOTSEL pin is the top right pin in the housing.

+This vacuum will not run a mapping pass while the mop pads are installed.

 Rooting instructions:
 - [UART](https://valetudo.cloud/pages/installation/dreame.html#uart)